Edward Charles Spitzka

-Education
+Early life and education

+Spitzka was born in New York City to Charles Anthony and Johanna (Tag) Spitzka.
+Spitzka's father, a watch and clockmaker, fled Germany following the Revolution of 1848, which he had supported.

-Spitzka was born in New York City, the son of Charles A. Spitzka and Johanna née Tag.
-He attended Public School No. 35, the College of the City of New York, and the Medical Department of the University of the City of New York, where he graduated in 1873.
-He spent the next three years in Europe, where he studied at the medical schools of the University of Leipzig and the University of Vienna.
-From 1874 to 1875 he served as an assistant to the chair of embryology at the University of Vienna.
+Spitzka studied for two years at the College of the City of New York, now known as the City College of New York.
+He next enrolled in the Medical Department of the University of the City of New York, now New York University, and graduated in 1873.

+Spitzka, who was fluent in German, spent the next three years in Europe, where he studied at the medical schools of the University of Leipzig and the University of Vienna.
+In Vienna, he studied with anatomist and psychiatrist Theodor Meynert and embryologist Samuel Leopold Schenk, both of whom influenced the direction of his later career.